-This movie is so weird and wild I don't even know what to say about it.
-It's got a giant penis sculpture, a Charlie Chaplin dream sequence, a vampiric Richard Wagner, and an ending where Liszt blasts off into space in a pipe-organ rocketship.
-So, pretty much NOT a standard biopic.
+This movie is so weird and wild it's almost beyond description.
+It's got a giant penis sculpture, a Charlie Chaplin dream sequence, a vampiric Richard Wagner, and an ending where Liszt blasts off into space inside a pipe-organ rocketship.
+In other words, NOT a standard biopic.

 In terms of sheer outrageousness, it'd be hard to beat Ken Russell's cartoonish biopic which drops historical accuracy entirely in favor of wacky comic book satire.
 It's not for all tastes, and may not be as deep or emotionally inspired as some of his other masterpieces, but this is a tremendously entertaining showcase for Russell's outrageous, witty imagination.